-3) The I-485 Application for Adjustment of Status (AOS) to obtain Permanent Residence.
+- The I-485 Application for Adjustment of Status (AOS) to obtain Permanent Residence

 What is PERM?

-Employers must keep documentation of all the recruitment steps, applicants and their backgrounds and lawful reasons for not selecting U.S. workers.
-This documentation must be submitted to DOL in the case of an audit.
+Employers must keep documentation of all the recruitment steps, applicants and their backgrounds, and lawful reasons for not selecting U.S. workers.
+The employer must submit this documentation to DOL in the case of an audit.
 We work with our clients to prepare the required PERM and audit file.

 Why is the PERM/LC process complex?

-The process requires substantive legal knowledge of stringent and always evolving case law, process and requirements.
-It is also critical to have practical experience dealing with the recruitment process, the timing, and terminology.
-You should hire an experienced immigration attorney if you are interested in filing a PERM/LC.
+The process requires substantive legal knowledge of stringent and always evolving case law, process, and requirements.
+We recommend consulting with someone who has practical experience dealing with the recruitment process, the timing, and terminology.
+This kind of help can prove critical.
+You should hire an experienced immigration attorney if you are interested in filing a PERM/labor certification.